Bizagi offers a Web service connector (which is part of its Integration layer) promoting easy configuration to invoke external Web services.

 Version 11 introduces a powerful feature for B2B integration which considers REST services, known as Bizagi Connectors.

-It is strongly recommended for you to use Bizagi Connectors, given that with Connectors you have further extensibility possibilities.
+It is strongly recommended for you to use Bizagi Connectors, given that with Connectors you have further extensibility possibilities such as including headers or using OAuth.

 For more information about this feature, refer to Bizagi connectors.